 Now that you understand what a salary for authors is, and have a slightly more realistic view of what it takes to earn a high author salary, let's answer the question you're here for: How much do authors make!?

 Writers live in a time where the opportunity to earn from their creative passions is in abundance.

 - Extremely high financial success.
 Sure, there are some famous writers who have achieved great financial success, like Stephen King or J.K.
 Rowling, who are both examples of authors who have sold millions of books and have had their literary work adapted into major motion pictures.

 Today's digital author has the potential to make a full-time living off of their published books, but it takes a specific recipe for success.
 But how much authors make can be extremely varied.
 An author can achieve:

 - High financial success.
 There are many modern authors who can live luxuriously from their book earnings.
 However, these authors rarely make their income from one book alone.

 - Medium financial success.
 There are many authors in the middle of the spectrum, especially with the rise of self-publishing and indie publishing.
 They are those who have written books, and are making livable earnings from their book royalties.

 - Low financial success.
-Unfortunately, there are many brilliant authors who struggle to make money from their writing, and have to pursue other jobs just to make ends meet.
+Unfortunately, there are many brilliant authors who struggle to make money from their writing and have to pursue other jobs just to make ends meet.
 To reference a well-known author, consider H.P.
 Lovecraft, who never saw financial success while he was alive.

 In today’s publishing industry, writers can become published authors a lot more easily than they could in the past.
-Historically, traditional publishing dominated the book industry, and authors had to be accepted by a traditional publishing company in order for their book to be published.
+Historically, traditional publishing dominated the book industry, and authors had to be accepted by a traditional publishing company in order for their books to be published.